 Being a ‘hidden gem’ comes with its pros and cons – I hear that parents who visit Lockers Park love it but not many know it’s there, and while larger schools have hundreds of parents talking about them, news of Lockers Park travels a little slower on the grape vine.
 But what people are saying is that this is a school that absolutely understands boys.

-The addition of the co-ed pre-prep is not a sign of things to come.
-Mr Wilson is passionate about the benefits of single sex education (as long as it suits the individual) and particularly at this age (7-13), where boys and girls learning styles vary so greatly.
-So there’s no inkling of Lockers Park becoming fully co-ed any time soon.
+Mr Wilson is passionate about the benefits of single sex education (as long as it suits the individual) and particularly at this age, where boys and girls learning styles vary so greatly.
+So, there’s no inkling of Lockers Park becoming co-ed any time soon.